-In some scenarios, it is natural for a Data Owner to employ multiple proxies, each of which independently forwards tuples to the Server.
-In some other scenarios, multiple mutually trusted Data Owners may push data to a single data repository in one Server.
+In some scenarios, it is natural for a Data Owner to employ multiple proxies each of which independently forwards tuples to the Server.
+In some other scenarios, multiple mutually trusted Data owners may push data to a single data repository in one Server.
 Queries from Clients are then made over all the tuples forwarded by all the proxies.
 For example, a sensor network may have multiple base stations for practical reasons.
-Each base station can forward its tuples to a central Server that users can query.
+Each base station can forward its tuples to a central Server so that users can make queries on data collected by all base stations.
+The model is shown in Figure 4.

-The decomposability property of DiSH can naturally allow verification of grouped aggregation queries in the above model: All proxies or Data Owners use the same DiSH secret (this is why they all need to be mutually trusted) and independently maintains local DiSH signatures on whatever tuples they see and forward to the Server.
-To verify a query result, a Client collects DiSH signatures from all proxies or Owners, multiplies them to generate a global DiSH signature, and uses the global DiSH to verify the answer according to our original protocol in Section IV-B.
+The decomposability property of SHAC can naturally allows verification of Group-By, Sum queries in the above model: All proxies or Data Owners use the same SHAC secret (this is why they all need to be mutually trusted) and independently maintains local SHAC signatures on whatever tuples they see and forward to the Server.
+To verify a query result, a Client collects SHAC signatures from all proxies or Owners, multiplies them to generate a global SHAC signature, and uses the global SHAC to verify the answer according to our original protocol in Section V-A.